-To develop new products, we are conducting research and development of aerosolized formulations of our humanized surfactant to treat respiratory conditions such as asthma and as a novel pulmonary drug delivery vehicle to deliver drugs via the respiratory tract.

-- (ii) invest in additional manufacturing capability in anticipation of optimizing the production process for Surfaxin and to allow scale up of the manufacturing process to meet our clinical and commercial needs as they expand. - (iii) invest in additional general and administrative resources primarily to support our business development initiatives, financial systems and controls and management information technologies. - (iv) invest in marketing and commercialization management infrastructure to manage the strategic relationships with our collaborative partners for the launch of Surfaxin, if approved, and the execution of our "Discovery/Surfaxin" worldwide marketing strategy.
+- (ii) conduct research and development of aerosolized formulations of our humanized surfactant in order to develop new products intended to treat respiratory conditions such as asthma and as a novel pulmonary drug delivery vehicle to deliver drugs via the respiratory tract.
+See "Risks Related to Our Business-The clinical trial and regulatory approval process for our products will be expensive and time consuming, and the outcome is uncertain." - (iii) invest in additional manufacturing capability in anticipation of optimizing the production process for Surfaxin and to allow scale up of the manufacturing process to meet our clinical and commercial needs as they expand. - (iv) invest in additional general and administrative resources primarily to support our business development initiatives, financial systems and controls and management information technologies. - (v) invest in marketing and commercialization management infrastructure to manage the strategic relationships with our collaborative partners for the launch of Surfaxin, if approved, and the execution of our "Discovery/Surfaxin" worldwide marketing strategy.

 On December 10, 2001, we entered into a collaboration arrangement with Quintiles, and its affiliate, PharmaBio Development Inc., to provide certain commercialization services in the United States for Surfaxin for the treatment of Respiratory Distress Syndrome in premature infants and Meconium Aspiration Syndrome in full-term infants.
 Quintiles will hire and train a dedicated United States sales force that will be branded in the market as ours.
-Quintiles made a financial commitment to us that included a \$3 million equity investment, a secured, revolving credit facility of up to \$8.5 to \$10 million to fund Surfaxin pre-launch activities, and up to \$70 million in post-launch funding to cover the first seven years of U.S. sales and marketing costs.
+Quintiles made a financial commitment to us that included a \$3 million equity investment, a secured, revolving credit facility of up to \$8.5 to \$10 million to fund Surfaxin pre-launch activities and up to \$70 million in post-launch funding to cover the first seven years of U.S. sales and marketing costs.
 In return, Quintiles will receive a commission on net sales of Surfaxin over a ten-year period.
 We may also receive milestone payments from PharmaBio that would be used to offset amounts owed under the credit facility.
 The Quintiles arrangement allows us to retain product ownership and have sales and marketing expertise in place for the commercialization of Surfaxin in the U.S., if approved.
-Additionally, the arrangement allows for the specialty sales force to become ours at the end of the seven year term, with an option to acquire it sooner.
+Additionally, the arrangement allows for the specialty sales force to become ours at the end of the seven-year term, with an option to acquire it sooner.